vi/line2httppost/README.md

 # Limitations

 * No advanced options like line delimiter
-* It waits for reposnse from server before sending the next line, so RTT affects thoughput.
+* It waits for reponse from server before sending the next line, so RTT affects thoughput.
 * Each line is fully buffered prior to starting the request, no streaming/chunking.

 # Installation